UtrechtUniversity/campylobacter-crisprscape/doc/extra_functions.md

 (primary) mapping results!
 (See also this
 [SAM flag calculation tool](https://broadinstitute.github.io/picard/explain-flags.html).)

+## Pangenome analysis

+To further evaluate the spacer target genes, we conduct a pangenome analysis using [Panaroo](https://gthlab.au/panaroo/) (version 1.8.0).
+This allows us to determine which genes are core genes and which are accessory genes.
+The hypothesis is that accessory genes are more likely to be targeted than core genes.

 ## Genome dereplication

 When calculating the prevalence of CRISPR-Cas for a species of interest, it